ASR-X/EnhancedNotes/README.md

 ```
 [Weltpolitik : Weltpolitik (German: [ˈvɛltpoliˌtiːk], "world politics") was the imperialist foreign policy adopted by the German Empire during the reign of Emperor Wilhelm II.]
 ```
+## Devpost

+The Devpost project is available at https://devpost.com/software/enhanced-notes

 ## Potential
 Due to many challenges and difficulties, the UI and functionality of this project is not quite up to par as what we think it could be.
 Potential features include: